 Love to hear the robin go tweet tweet tweet

 This classic tune is about one of the most beloved birds in North America.
 It’s got that 50s be-bop feel to it that when you close your eyes you can just imagine how everyone back in the day used to dance to it.

 21. “Hummingbird Heartbeat” By Katy Perry

-The hummingbird heartbeat in the chorus is a symbol of the fluttery feeling of being in love, and it’s clear that Perry is head-over-heels for her new beau.
+The “hummingbird heartbeat” section of the chorus is a symbol of the fluttery feeling of being in love.
+And it’s clear that Perry is head-over-heels for her new boo.

 22. “Eagle” By ABBA

 Yet another song with the majestic “Eagle” in the title.
 That’s the third one so far!

 Fun fact: Eagle is the longest track ABBA ever recorded with the album version clocking in at 5 minutes and seconds.